awsdocs/iam-user-guide/doc_source/access_policies_testing-policies.md

 1. Type or copy a policy into the simulator, and use the simulator as described in the following steps\.

-After you have permission to use the IAM Policy Simulator Console, you can use the simulator to test an IAM user, group, role, or resource policy\.
+After you have permission to use the IAM Policy Simulator Console, you can use the simulator to test an IAM user, user group, role, or resource policy\.

-**To test a policy that is attached to a user, group, or role \(console\)**
+**To test a policy that is attached to a user, user group, or role \(console\)**

 1. Open the IAM policy simulator console at [ https://policysim\.aws\.amazon\.com/](https://policysim.aws.amazon.com/)\.
 **Note**